mrmartin1998/budget-buddy/test-checklist.md

 - Verify transaction editing
 - Test transaction deletion
 - Check date range filtering

-Issues:
-  - Add new filter features:
-    - by amount
-    - by category

-Issues:
-  - I keet running into a error to fetch data.
-I want to take a look at it.

 ## 5. Budget Management Testing
 ### Budget Creation